Walter S. Baring Jr.: Tenure in Congress

 A younger portrait of Baring in 1956.

 During his first two terms in Congress, Baring compiled a liberal voting record.
 After his return, however, he veered considerably to the right, billing himself as a "Jeffersonian States' Rights Democrat."
 He usually voted with the conservative Southern wing of his party.
 He was critical of John F. Kennedy and voted against most of Lyndon Johnson's Great Society programs.
 This angered many in his own party, and Baring often claimed, "No one likes Walter Baring but the voters."
 He was known to equate liberalism with socialism and Communism, and opposed foreign aid of any sort.

-During the 1960s, Baring faced more strenuous opposition in the Democratic primaries than in the general elections, owing to his ability to attract large numbers of registered Republicans, especially in the northwest of the state.
-In these contests, Baring was able to run up enough of a margin in the "Cow Counties" (the more rural parts of Nevada) to overcome large deficits in Clark and Washoe counties (home to Las Vegas and Reno, respectively).
+During the 1960s, Baring faced stronger opposition in Democratic primary elections than in general elections, owing to his ability to attract large numbers of registered Republicans, especially in the northwest of the state.
+In the Democratic primary contests, Baring was able to run up enough of a margin in the "Cow Counties" (the more rural parts of Nevada) to overcome large deficits in Clark and Washoe counties (home to Las Vegas and Reno, respectively).